wtsimple/The-WP-Connectome/connectome/README.txt

 A WP site is made with several elements like posts, users and taxonomy terms.
 The Connectome tries to show all of them and their connections in a single interactive visualization.
+Also, we calculate some measure of importance for the nodes and make it obvious through the node's size.
-It should provide insight about the structure of your site and a different navigation, mostly interesting for the site admin or editor but perhaps also good to give your users to play with.
+The Connectome, then, should provide insight about the structure of your site and a different navigation, mostly interesting for the site admin or editor but perhaps also good to give your visitors to play with.

 I think that The Connectome could be of particular use to novice WP site creators because at the beginning you'll still be wrapping your head around what's WP about.
 The Connectome will help you to learn all the essential elements you have in the site and how they connect to each other.

+The "importance measure" used so far is the simplest, just the degree centrality, that is, how many connections does the node has.

 This is the first release of my first plugin so I'm very exited and scared, but also quite open to suggestions, requests or criticism.
 I would be especially happy if more